JohnnyCarlo/guanqiaoqu.github.io/_pages/cv.md

 Education
 ==
-* B.S. in School of Electronics and Information Engineering, Harbin Institute of Technology (HIT), 2016-2020
+* B.E. in School of Electronics and Information Engineering, Harbin Institute of Technology (HIT), 2016-2020
 * M.Eng. in School of Electronics and Information Engineering, Harbin Institute of Technology (HIT), 2020-2022